- Q:Are the Online EMBA courses fully asynchronous?

 - Q:How does the program work?

-Our Traditional Executive MBA starts with a new class of students each January.
+Our Traditional Executive MBA starts with a new class of students each fall.
 The program consists of eight 10-week modules and continues for approximately 18-months.
 Students meet Saturdays 8 a.m. to 4:30 p.m with approximately one free weekend a month.
 Classes are held on Mason's Arlington campus, conveniently located near the Virginia Square Metro station (Orange line).

 Regardless of the chosen format, students progress through the program with a cohort of other students and take the same classes as their fellow cohort.
 The modules are meant to be taken in sequence.